Electrynth/legion-HQ-2.0/README.md

 ## Info: Information about the builder

-# Major Changes from 1.0
+# Major Planned Changes from 1.0

 1. Major refactor of code (~75%)
-2. Minor redesign of interface
+2. Major redesign of interface
-3. Upgrading Material-UI from ~3.0 to 4.0
+3. Upgrading Material-UI from 3.0 to 4.0
-4. Move from file based data to 100% database
-5. Card Database browser feature
+4. Card Database browser feature
-6. Code splitting
+5. Route based code splitting
-7. Image optimization (Convert all PNGs to JPGs)
+6. Image optimization (Convert all PNGs to JPGs when necessary)
-8. Inventory feature so users can see what they lists they are able to build
+7. Inventory feature so users can see what they lists they are able to build
-9. Suggestion feature that looks at a subset of lists in the database
+8. Suggestion feature that looks at a subset of lists in the database
-10. Statistical analysis of units and upgrades (Importing and then integrating a CSV)
-11. Mobile app (React Native)
+9. Statistical analysis of all lists in the database to show trends and commonalities
+10. Mobile focused web page
-12. Event feature (a la List Fortress for X-Wing)
+11. Event feature (a la List Fortress for X-Wing)
-13. Various QoL features
+12. Various QoL features
+13. List sharing in Tabletop Admiral format
+14. List sharing in Legion HQ format
+15. Interfacing with mobile app being developed by the guy who made the iOS app (maybe?)